Secretariat (horse): Early years

-On March 30, 1970, at 12:10 a.m. at the Meadow Stud in Caroline County, Virginia, Somethingroyal foaled a bright-red chestnut colt with three white socks and a star with a narrow stripe.
+Located in Doswell, Caroline County, Virginia, Meadow Stable was also called The Meadow.
+On Easter Monday, March 30, 1970, at 12:10 a.m. at the Meadow Stable, Somethingroyal foaled a bright-red chestnut colt with three white socks and a star with a narrow stripe.
 The foal stood when he was 45 minutes old and nursed 30 minutes later.
-Howard Gentry, the manager of Meadow Stud, was at the foaling and later said, "He was a very well-made foal.
+Howard Gentry, the manager of Meadow Stable, was at the foaling and later said, "He was a very well-made foal.
 He was as perfect a foal that I ever delivered."
 The colt soon distinguished himself from the others.
 "He was always the leader in the crowd," said Gentry's nephew, Robert, who also worked at the farm.
 "To us, he was Big Red, and he had a personality.
 He was a clown and was always cutting up, always into some devilment."
-Some time later, Chenery got her first look at the foal and made a one-word entry in her notebook: "Wow!"
+Sometime later, Chenery got her first look at the foal and made a one-word entry in her notebook - "Wow!"